 Do you have extra space you would like to rent out?
 Or do you have too much stuff for your home and need an alternative to storage units?

-A new app called Neighbor Storage may be able to help.
+A new site called Neighbor Storage may be able to help.

-This Neighbor review will go over how the platform works, payment details and what you need to know before using the app as a renter or a host.
+This Neighbor.com review will go over how the platform works, payment details and what you need to know before using the site as a renter or a host.

-Neighbor Storage is an app that connects hosts who have extra storage space with renters looking for temporary storage options.
+Neighbor Storage is a service that connects hosts who have extra storage space with renters looking for temporary storage options.
 It bills itself as the Airbnb of storage without the overhead of hosting guests.
 Neighbor offers flexible storage options for renters and a good way to make passive income for hosts.

 Ease of use

 - Passive income for hosts

 Neighbor is a site that connects people who have extra storage space with those who need somewhere to put their stuff.
 It’s a great side hustle since it doesn’t require maintenance or startup costs.